Use an official Python runtime as the base image

 CMD

-: Default arguments, override with docker run.- Default execution: Provides default arguments for container run, can be overridden
+: Default arguments to the ENTRYPOINT- Default execution: Provides default arguments for container run

 ENTRYPOINT